Skip to main content

 Important limits before using username search results.

-Yes.
+WhatsMyName.io is the official site for WhatsMyName.
 The tool is designed for public-source research and only points to publicly reachable profile locations.
-Users are responsible for following local laws and platform terms.
+It never logs into accounts or bypasses privacy settings.
+You are responsible for following local laws and platform terms for how you use the results.

-No. A username match is an investigative lead, not proof that accounts belong to the same person.
-Review each profile manually and cross-check context before drawing conclusions.
+No. A username match is an investigative lead, not proof that two accounts belong to the same person.
+Different people can hold the same handle on different services, so review each profile manually and cross-check context before drawing any conclusion.

-Start with a public username or handle.
-Do not enter passwords, private tokens, or sensitive personal information that is not needed for a public-source check.
+Only enter a public username or handle.
+Never enter passwords, private access tokens, or sensitive personal information that a public-source check does not need.

 Read the methodology before relying on results